Volg mij op:

 Playing hide and seek: the VIDI project

 In 2015, I was awarded a personal VIDI Innovational Research grant to reveal the interplay between soil-borne pathogenic fungi, conspecific and heterospecific grassland plants in order to provide a mechanistic basis for the positive biodiversity effects and maintenance of coexistence.
-Together with the VIDI team members,- Eline Ampt, Sofia Fernandes Gomes, JJose Macia Vicente (and in the past also Davide Francioli), I aim to reveal the functional interactions of the main soi-borne fungal pathogens driving the biodiversity effect in grasslands.
+Together with the VIDI team members,- Eline Ampt, Sofia Fernandes Gomes, Jose Macia Vicente (and in the past also Davide Francioli), I aim to reveal the functional interactions of the main soi-borne fungal pathogens driving the biodiversity effect in grasslands.
 My team and I perform 1) community assembly studies with both fungal and plant communities in order to test host-specificity 2) focus-expansion experiments with plant monocultures and mixtures to study density-dependence and neighbour effects.
 The insights obtained from these controlled experiments will be tested at larger spatial scales and over longer time scales, in more natural settings.
-This research will contribute to the fundamental understanding of plant-microbe rhizosphere processes, essential to maintain biodiversity and ecosystem functioning.
-We aim to provide proof-of-principle that the power of neighbouring plants can be used to reduce pesticide inputs in agriculture.

 Root traits and biodiversity-ecosystem functioning (or the joy of collaborating in sROOT!)